UjvalMadhu/RISC_V_VSD/Day5/Readme.md

 |:-------|:-------|:-----------|:----------|
 | 1 | riscv_mc_arch| This is an implementation of the RISC-V u-architecture in TL-Verilog |  |

 Bookmarks might not work after a point of time.

+## Description:

+The RISCV implementation from Day4 is updated to be pipelined version in this project.

+Some Hazards that could arise from pipelining are also effectively mitigated in this implementation:
+1. Branch Control Hazard
+2. Read-Write Hazard
+3. Read After Write Hazard: This deals the case where we need to write an operand to the Register file, which will be used by the next instruction in the ALU.
+This is done by creating register bypasses to the ALU, which would allow the output from the previous execution to be directly used by the ALU in the next execution.

+Another improvement that was made was the correction of the branch target path.
+Since, we are not developing an early branch predictor path, and we will have two cycles that will have to be be discarded after a branch prediction has been detected.
+This is done by implementing a valid signal that activates the RF write only when the previous two cycles did not have any branches predicted.

+The complete RV321 Base Instruction set(Except FENCE, ECALL, EBRAKE) is coded to the decode logic in this implementation.

 #### Output Waveforms